jakobzhao/geog458/weeks/week06/mockup/readme.md

 Even though some functions or buttons may not actually work, as long as your mockup can give the user a sense how it will work, it is good enough.
 Remember that mockups are only supposed to be static, realistic renderings of what a product or feature will look like and how it will be used.

 The project actually has a website that has already been deployed.
 You could check it **[here](https://hgis.uw.edu/damron/seattle.html)** to compare it with the mockup you made.

+## Acknowledgement

+This mockup project was funded by a NSF awarded project HEGS: Examining Shifting Geographies of Historically Underrepresented Groups (Award ID: 1951072).
+The idea is driven by some initial discussion between Bo Zhao and Zhiyuan Jiao, and majority of this work is done by Zhiyuan Jiao.

 ## References: